hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 </html>
 ```

-The only 3 items that you need to pay attention to in here are highlighted below
+The only 3 items that you need to pay attention to in here are highlighted
+below.

 #### the username input
 ```html